chris92vr/Book-mania/README.md

 In order to to check the validity of the website code, I have used the following:

     - HTML Validation: https://validator.w3.org/ - no errors identified.
-    - CSS Validation: https://jigsaw.w3.org/css-validator/ - Identified issues with bootstrap not with my project.
+    - CSS Validation: https://jigsaw.w3.org/css-validator/ - Identified issues with materializecss not with my project.
+    - PYTHON Validation: https://pep8online.com/ no errors identified.

 ### Functionality Test